 - the quality of the Spanish school

-Spanish in Bocas del Toro is for those who dream about warm and turquoise Caribbean waters, white sand beaches, abundant wildlife (dolphins, turtles, toucans, monkeys, coral, tropical fish, and more), a funky island nightlife and water sports such as surfing, scuba diving, sea kayaking, snorkeling, or just taking in the sun with a cold beer or chilling out by the sea.
+Spanish in Bocas del Toro is for those who dream about warm and turquoise Caribbean waters, white sand beaches, abundant wildlife (dolphins, turtles, toucans, monkeys, coral, tropical fish, and more), a funky island nightlife and water sports such as surfing, scuba diving, sea kayaking, snorkeling, or just taking in the sun with a cold beer or chilling out at the beach.

-Spanish in Boquete is for those who love the mountains, being outdoors, fresh air (not hot as in the low lands) and all the adventures that come from being in a cloud forest such as hiking (lots of it!), rafting, kayaking, coffe tours, horseback riding, hot springs, ziplining, mountain biking, etc.
+Spanish in Boquete is for you if you love the mountains, being outdoors, fresh air (not hot as in the lowlands) and all the adventures that come from being in a cloud forest such as hiking (lots of it!), rafting, kayaking, coffee tours, horseback riding, hot springs, ziplining, mountain biking, etc.

 In simplistic terms, the environment that you're looking for can be summarized as follows: